pushkarpawar/pushkarpawar/README.md

-- 👋 Hi, I’m @pushkarpawar
+- 👋 Hi
-- 👀 I’m interested in Devops
+- 👀 DevOps Enthusiast
-- 🌱 I’m currently learning Redhat Openshift
+- 🌱 Learning Redhat Openshift
-- 💞️ I’m looking to collaborate on Devops Project
+- 💞️ Ping to Collab on any Devops Project
-- 📫 How to reach on iampushkarpawar@gamil.com
+- 📫 Contact me on iampushkarpawar@gamil.com

 <!---
 pushkarpawar/pushkarpawar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.